 What if my child misses a rehearsal?

 Attendance will be taken at every rehearsal and absences will be reported to the student's elementary school after rehearsal.
-Since we only meet two times per week, it is important for your child to be on time to every rehearsal.
-In the case of attendance problems, Mr. Lundquist will call home to check if there is a situation or confusion we can help with.
+Since we only meet two times per week, it is very important for your child to be on time to every rehearsal.
+In the case of attendance problems, Mr. Stedman will contact home to check if there is a situation or confusion we can help with.

 What book should we buy?

 At Kirkland, we will start using the band method book called Tradition of Excellence for beginners.
 It's available at local music stores and comes with a terrific DVD/CD with lots of useful videos, accompaniments and information.
 We may be writing and using stickers in them so it's important that they have their own book as soon as possible.
 If the stores run out, don't panic; your child can share for a short while.
 We use the same book all year and there are no other books to purchase.
 INTERMEDIATE Band students will also use Tradition of Excellence Book 1.

 It’s the first day of band and I don't have my instrument or book yet.
 Should I still START band?

 YES!
 We can wait for your instrument or book to show up but there's information you need from the very first rehearsal.
 Please show up even if you're empty-handed.
 If you DO miss the first or second rehearsal, please come as soon as you can so we can get you started!